apollographql/apollo/docs/source/intro/platform.md

   class webapp,iosapp secondary;
 ```

-The gateway is a GraphQL server, _and so is each implementing service_.
-Each implementing service defines its own schema and connects to whichever data stores it needs to populate that schema's fields.
+The gateway is a GraphQL server, _and so is each subgraph_.
+Each subgraph defines its own schema and connects to whichever data stores it needs to populate that schema's fields.
 The gateway then aggregates these schemas and combines them into a _single_ schema.

-When a client request comes in, the gateway knows which requested fields are owned by which service.
-It intelligently executes operations across whichever combination of services is needed to fully complete the operation.
+When a client request comes in, the gateway knows which requested fields are owned by which subgraph.
+It intelligently executes operations across whichever combination of subgraphs is needed to fully complete the operation.

-Apollo Server includes extension libraries that enable it to act as either a gateway or an implementing service.
+Apollo Server includes extension libraries that enable it to act as either a gateway or a subgraph.
 And Apollo Studio provides free [managed federation](https://www.apollographql.com/docs/studio/managed-federation/overview/) features that help you maximize your graph's uptime.